gabriel-desmarchelier/plasma/README.md

 The script generates Mermaid-based Markdown file.
 This file needs to be rendered with tools that manage Mermaid diagrams (Gitlab does, that's a good start !)
 Pandoc / quarto : to do

-PLASMA is based on regex, so some cases may not be managed.
-Feel free to contribute.
+PLASMA is based on tree-sitter-epics : https://github.com/epics-extensions/tree-sitter-epics

 Usage: ./script.py path/to/your_file.st path/to/output_diagram.md